 The /EC signal performs two functions.
-The /EC input enables the /MF output to show the results of a comparison, as shown in Figure 9 on page 14.
+The /EC input enables the /MF output to show the results of a comparison, as shown in Figure 6 on page 14.
 If /EC is LOW at the falling edge of /E in a given cycle, the /MF output is enabled.
 Otherwise, the /MF output is held HIGH.
+The /EC signal also enables the /MF-/MI daisy chain, which serves to select the device with the highest-priority match in a string of LANCAMs.
+Tables 5a and 5b on page 12 explain the effect of the /EC signal on a device with or without a match in both Standard and Enhanced modes. /EC must be HIGH during initialization.